FAQs Regarding General Information

 Why is the project needed?

-How does water recycling slow seawater intrusion?
+How does recycling water slow seawater intrusion?

 Besides slowing seawater intrusion, what are other benefits of water recycling?

 Water recycling protects the environment because almost all of the byproducts can be used for irrigation and electricity generation, and any residual solids can be converted to biosolids for use as soil amendments.
-In addition, because the recycled water is used for crops, plants can benefit from the nutrients in the recycled water, so fewer commercial fertilizers may be used.
+In addition, recycled water is used for crops, these plants can benefit from the nutrients in the recycled water, so fewer commercial fertilizers may be used.

 Is recycled water safe for use on crops?